Faculty Leave Policies [1]

 Bereavement leave is not intended to be used for end-of-life care.

-For purposes of bereavement leave, immediate family members include: spouse, children, parents, grandparents, grandchildren, brothers, sisters, mothers-in-law, fathers-in-law, sisters-in-law, brothers-in-law, sons-in-law, and daughters-in-law, and any other person who is a member of the employee’s established household.
+For purposes of bereavement leave, immediate family members include spouse, children (including step and in-law), parents (including step and in-law), grandparents, grandchildren, siblings (including step and in-law), and any other person who is a member of the employee’s established household.
 A supervisor may allow an employee to receive up to five paid working days of bereavement leave for an equally significant other person not included in this definition.

 While all employees may utilize sick leave for bereavement purposes, per section 2 of this policy, university staff and faculty on 12-month appointments can exhaust bereavement leave allocation prior to utilizing sick leave.

 Supervisors have the discretion to ask for documentation when leave abuse is suspected.
-Please work with Human Resources.Section 5: Court and Jury Leave
+Supervisors should work with their campus Human Resources team prior to requesting bereavement leave documentation.Section 5: Court and Jury Leave

 I. Policy Statement